zerynth/docs-v3/docs/reference/libs/zerynth/zsensors/sensor.md

 # Sensor

 The `Sensor` module allows to automatically configure and create sensor object that easily reads and convert measrues form ADC's sensors.
 The configuration of the sensor and data for the conversion of the ADC data are given through a `sensors.json` file, put under `resources` folder placed in the same path of the main file.
+The file can have different names, `sensors.json` is the default one.
 The `sensors.json` should be structured as follows:
 ```
 {